OurMachinery/themachinery-books/the_machinery_book/src/helper_tools/tmbuild_package_reference.md

     }
 ## Actions

-A action defines what the current step shall do.
+An action defines what the current step shall do.

 | Setting Parameter | Type   | Description                                                  |
 | ----------------- | ------ | ------------------------------------------------------------ |